Mirantis/training-lab/README.md

 $ ssh root@10.0.0.15

 # check if installation process finished successfully (it should ends with "reboot")
-$ tail /var/log/cloud-init-output.log
+$ tail -1 /var/log/cloud-init-output.log
++ reboot

 # Verify that all your Salt Minion nodes are registered on the Salt Master node
-root@cfg01:/# salt-key
+$ salt-key
 Accepted Keys:
 cfg01.tng.mirantis.com
 cmp01.tng.mirantis.com